 Michael Roizen, MD, Internal Medicine, answered

-UnitedHealthcare answeredCOBRA is expensive because you have to pay the employer's amount for health coverage, along with what you normally paid when you were employed.
-In addition to this payment, there is an administration fee tacked on, which means you end up paying around 102 percent of the cost.
-Perhaps you were not aware that your employer had been paying thousands each year to provide you and your former co-workers with health coverage.
+UnitedHealthcare answeredCOBRA is expensive because you have to pay what you normally paid when you were working, as well as the employer's amount.
+There is also an administration fee added, which means you end up paying around 102 percent of the cost.
+Your employer may have been paying thousands each year to provide health coverage.
 Most people who opt to use COBRA are not aware of the steep prices.
-Still, when you consider the alternative - no health coverage and a tragic illness that could result in bankruptcy, paying this monthly fee for yourself and your dependents makes COBRA a bargain until you can find employment and health insurance once again.
+But, when you consider the alternative, paying this monthly fee for yourself and your dependents makes COBRA a bargain.
+Other health coverage options may be available to you, including coverage through the Health Insurance Marketplace at www.HealthCare.gov or by calling 1-800-318-2596.
+Be sure to read the COBRA Model Election Notice carefully before you make your decision.
+If you choose to elect COBRA continuation coverage, you should complete the COBRA Continuation Coverage Election Form included in the Notice.